Molecular Pathology Research

-The Tissue Repair Group are committed to assessing the mechanisms regulating interactions between cells, the matrix surrounding cells and the different molecules released following injury.
+The Molecular Pathology Research Group are committed to assessing the mechanisms regulating interactions between cells, the matrix surrounding cells and the different molecules released following injury.
 These interactions stimulate cells to respond in different ways, including by proliferation, migration, invasion, differentiation and collagen production.
 Diseases arising from abnormal tissue repair include asthma, pulmonary fibrosis, chronic obstructive lung disease (COPD), adhesions and cancer.
 The focus of their work is in two areas:

 Firstly, the Group is examining how lung injury leads to the development of fibrosis (scar tissue in the lung).
 The cause of Idiopathic Pulmonary Fibrosis (IPF) is unknown but it is widely accepted that repeated injury to the epithelium leads to dysregulated healing, initiating a cascade of processes resulting in ﬁbroblast / myoﬁbroblast accumulation and overproduction and deposition of collagen.

 Secondly, they are investigating the mechanisms underlying mesothelial healing, and the role of the mesothelial cell and mesothelial stem cell in normal repair; the formation of post-operative adhesions; and the factors that regulate the development and growth of malignant mesothelioma.